danthegoodman1/ObjectKV/sst/SEGMENT.md

 data block n
 meta block
-uint64 byte offset where meta block starts uint8 segment file version
+uint64 byte offset where meta block starts uint64 meta block hash uint8 segment file version
 ```
-Meta block byte length can be interpolated by: file size - offset - 9, or read as `fileBytes[offset:length-9]`.
+Meta block byte length can be interpolated by: file size - offset - 17, or read as `fileBytes[offset:length-17]`.

+The meta block hash is used for the reader to verify that it is reading a valid segment file, and the metadata has not been corrupted

+All versions will have the final 17 bytes of offset, hash, version (at least for the first 256 versions).

 ## Data block format